aselshall/eds/HW/final_project.md

 - 10% Peer-Assessment : Evaluation of your contribution and your team members' contributions to the project (for group projects only)
 - 60% Final Report : Comprehensive report detailing your methodology, analysis, results, and conclusions

-Note: For groups of two or three students, a peer-assessment rubric will be provided to evaluate the contribution of each member.
+Note: For groups of two or three students, a [peer-assessment rubric](####-2.1.1-Instructions:) is provided to evaluate the contribution of each member.
+However, even if you are working individually, you still need to submit the Peer Assessment Form as instructed [below](####-2.1.3-Submission-Instructions:) for grading purposes.

 ## 1.5 Support: